jacobcody/MEEN432Sp2025_jacobcody/Project 4/Final/ReadME.md

 SOC updating is handled by an external modular system design.

 The car follows all of the required as outlined by Project 4 such as 100% fricton braking if the car is under 5 mph, a SOC between 10%-95%, and a friction braking percentage that drops linearly to 5% at 25 mph.
-For future work, we would continue to iterate through the PID controls for the 2 controllers in the Racer model.
-We would also review the electric motor drive subsystem.
+For future work, we would continue to iterate through the PID controls for the 2 controllers in the Racer model and would review components of the electric motor drive subsystem.